c0deirl/firealarmpi/README.md

 Fire Alarm Notification Integration with a Pi

 ## Development
-This is the development version, Just makig changes, and seeing what works!
+This is the development version, probably needs more work.

 ## Summary of Changes
 Event handler assignments are set once, not inside the loop.